How does Amusement Today choose the winners?

 I went to ride one your top-chosen rides and it was closed.
 How can it be one of the best if it isn’t running?

 The parks do what they can to keep their rides running, but unfortunately rides do have to close for various reasons such as weather or operational difficulties.
 Brand new rides sometimes have some growing pains, and shutdowns that occur are almost always for reasons of safety.
 We understand the disappointment when an attraction is closed during your visit, but closures occur at every park, no matter how well maintained.

 I visited one of the parks on your list and had a terrible time.
 How can you give that park a Golden Ticket?

-There are many factors that can affect a guest's visit to a park, such as weather, crowds or rides being down.
+There are many factors that can affect a guest’s visit to a park, such as weather, crowds or rides being down.
 One person can have a spectacular time on one day, while someone else on another day might not have as good a time.
-Keep in mind that the parks and attractions are chosen by experienced voters who visit a number of parks each year, and they have likely visited the park they voted for, more than once.
+Keep in mind that the parks and attractions are chosen by experienced voters who visit a number of parks each year.
 They are also savvy enough to avoid certain days.
 If you visited during a holiday or particularly crowded day, your experience could be diminished.
 If you had a bad experience at a park, we encourage you to stop by guest relations and let them know.
 You might also consider writing to the park afterward and politely and clearly tell them why you were disappointed.
 If you still feel the situation is unresolved, feel free to contact us — we might be able to put you in touch with the correct people.